 Air is sucked through by the chimney action or smoke-stack effect and you don't need active blowing.

-obtained in the 19th century for charges of several 100 kg, using only a wood
+F) could be obtained in the 19th century for charges of several 100 kg, using only a wood fire

-fire and natural draft.
-The problems with the materials used were considerable,
+and natural draft.
+The problems with the materials used were considerable, and constructions

 Since the atmosphere is oxidizing, some unwanted impurities contained in your molten metal might oxidize and remove themselves or get included in some slag you provide by adding a flux.
 That is particularly successful for cast iron with some 4 % carbon.
 The carbon gets oxidized to CO2 and disappears.
 With luck, what is left will be steel.
 This is known as (one out of many) "fining" process for making steel; it was used by the Chinese already 2000 years ago (but in far more primitive contraptions).

 If you burn a lot of fuel for heating only a small kiln volume or for smelting only a small amount of ore, it will get hotter inside your kiln or furnace compared to using not so much fuel.
 That is obvious without much science.
 The ratio of ore to charcoal thus has a major impact on processing temperatures.

 |A large fuel to ore ratio makes your operation more expensive.
 Fuel is not for free, especially after you have already cut down much of your forests in the environment of your plant.
 The ratio of charcoal to ore you supply your smelter with thus goes directly into the costs of what you are making.
 Of course, with too little fuel you get nothing but with too much you might just waste fuel energy since you don't need the high temperatures produced.
 Being too hot might even be harmful.
 Once more you need to be just right.|